tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 Tableland is a web3-native database that can be used to store data in relational tables.
 One of the most exciting use cases is using Tableland for _[NFT metadata](https://docs.opensea.io/docs/metadata-standards)_—which is a challenging problem in web3, especially for novel _dynamic NFT_ use cases.
 Developers must make tradeoffs between:

-- Expensive on-chain storage with very limited query-ability
+- Expensive onchain storage with very limited query-ability
 - Centralized storage, which doesn’t _enable_ web3 paradigms
 - Decentralized storage (e.g., IPFS), which is _great_ for file/image storage, but immutable files (CIDs) pose a challenge for novel NFT metadata use cases